Skip to main content

 When to Use

-Knowledge management becomes a priority when organisations observe: evaluation findings repeated across years without improvement, new programme staff unaware of past lessons, high-performing practices in one programme unknown to colleagues in another, or donors requesting evidence of cross-programme learning.
+Knowledge management becomes a priority when organizations observe: evaluation findings repeated across years without improvement, new program staff unaware of past lessons, high-performing practices in one program unknown to colleagues in another, or donors requesting evidence of cross-program learning.
 It is the organisational infrastructure that transforms individual M&E data collection into collective intelligence.

 How It Works